After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Experiments

-\textbf{Ablation Study.} We perform an ablation study to evaluate the significance of Allocator and Decision Tree as shown in Table~\ref{tab2}.
+We perform an ablation study to evaluate the significance of Allocator and Maximum Soft-bias Decision Tree as shown in Table~\ref{tab2}.

 (1) \emph{w/o Allocator}: We remove the Allocator module, setting both $r_p$ and $g_p$ to 100\% in BRIDGE.
 This eliminates soft bias guidance for knowledge collection and evaluation.
 The results show performance degradation in knowledge integration RAG scenarios (\emph{FA}, \emph{FI}, \emph{FE}) within TRD compared to BRIDGE's optimal performance.

-(2) \emph{w/o Decision Tree (ICL) \& w/o Decision Tree (GRPO)}: Disabling the Maximum Soft-bias Decision Tree, we directly provide the LLM with knowledge and matching scores for final response generation.
+(2) \emph{w/o Decision Tree (ICL) \& w/o Decision Tree (GRPO)}: Disabling the Decision Tree, we directly provide the LLM with knowledge and matching scores for final response generation.
 While this improved performance in some knowledge-integration scenarios, it caused significant performance drops in \emph{RA} scenarios.
 The ablation study demonstrates that both modules play a critical role in enabling the LLM to maintain balanced response capabilities across all four RAG scenarios.